Tag Archives: Sterling K. Brown

 Frozen 2 (2019), Walt Disney Pictures

-There are a few somewhat pleasantly moving moments here and there, especially in regards to Elsa and Anna’s sisterly relationship.
-Yet some of these moments ended up feeling a tad forced.
+There are a few somewhat pleasant moments, plus moving moments, especially regarding Elsa and Anna’s sisterly relationship.
+Yet some of these scenes ended up feeling a little forced.

-I’d definitely say that it’s after the one hour mark that Frozen 2 becomes fun.
-Unsurprising since my two favourite moments happen after the one hour mark.
-One of them being the one musical moment that grabbed my attention in a good way – at precisely one minute into Iduna’s Scarf.
+It’s after the one-hour mark that Frozen 2 becomes fun.
+Unsurprising, since my two favourite moments happen after the one-hour mark.
+One of them was the one musical moment that grabbed my attention in a good way, at precisely one minute into Iduna’s Scarf.

 Disney and musical fans will have the best time with this.
 I’m only one of those things.
 I therefore find myself glad that Elsa and Iduna’s Scarf were there to get me through.